locmai/locmai-home/posts/I_hate_kustomize.md

 I see how useful kustomize is in this scenario where you could have the awesome kustomization.yaml file there!
 Woohoo, what an innovation!

-## Import globbing us bad, and why tooling that expands imports is superior
+## Import globbing is bad, and why tooling that expands imports is superior

 Ref: https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#globs-in-kustomization-files